VientoDigital/codegenerator/README.md

 It would be good to have the following work done in future:

-- Option to singularize / pluralize table and column names
 - Separate the views from the tables.. example: {VIEW.COLUMNS…}, {VIEW.NAME…}, etc.
 - Support for foreign key info, so that we can generate things like EF Navigation Properties
-- Better type mapping for each db provider, without the user having to care about the configuration.
-- Column lengths don't seem to be right in some cases.
-Need to check the schema queries and make corrections where needed.